 ‘Japanese State Surveillance and the Making of Black Radicalism in the 1930s’, HOTCUS PGR Conference, Rothermere Institute of the Americas, Unviersity of Oxford, October 2019

-(panel organiser) 'Juanita Harrison on Veiling and Communism: A Proletarian Black Woman Intervenes in Global Controversies', African-American Intellectual History Society conference, Ann Arbor, March 2019
+(panel organiser) 'Juanita Harrison on Veiling and Communism: A Proletarian Black Woman Intervenes in Global Controversies', African-American Intellectual History Society conference, University of Michigan, March 2019

 'American Imperialism in the Novels of William Attaway', BAAS PGR conference, Northumbria University, November 2018